skynoid2612/design-patterns-for-clean-architecture/md/design_pattern_State.md

 ## Summary

 ### Essence

-- The State design pattern allows an object to change its behavior based on its internal state.
-- It encapsulates the behavior of an object into separate state classes, each responsible for its own behavior.
-- The object delegates its behavior to the current state, promoting clean, readable, and testable code.
-- This pattern is useful when an object's behavior needs to change based on its internal state, and when there are multiple possible states and transitions between them.
+The State design pattern allows an object to alter its behavior when its internal state changes.
+It encapsulates the behavior of an object into separate state classes, and the object delegates its behavior to the current state.
+This promotes code modularity, maintainability, loose coupling, and testability.
+The State design pattern is useful when there are multiple possible states and transitions between them.

 ### Real examples

-- Traffic light system: Each state of the traffic light (e.g., red, yellow, green) can be represented by a separate state class.
-- Document editor: Different editing modes (e.g., insert mode, overwrite mode) can be represented by separate state classes.
-- Vending machine: Different states (e.g., idle state, selection state, dispensing state) can be represented by separate state classes.
+- Traffic light system
+- Document editor
+- Vending machine
-- The pattern is useful when an object's behavior needs to change based on its internal state, and when there are multiple possible states and transitions between them.
+- When an object's behavior needs to change based on its internal state
+- When there are multiple possible states and transitions between them
+- When the behavior of an object can be encapsulated into separate state classes

 ```mermaid